Aug 6, 2012

 In the meantime, prepare the arugula by tossing with balsamic vinegar and lightly sprinkling with salt and pepper.

 When the pizzas are done baking, top with the arugula.
-Layer the figs on, sprinkle with thyme, then pop back into the oven just for a minute or two to warm the figs.
+Layer the figs on, sprinkle with thyme, then pop back into the oven just for 2-3 minutes to warm the figs.

 Looking for something to do with your leftover pizza dough?
 How about mushroom and goat cheese bechamel pizzas?